Young Writers’ Conference

 About Our Workshop Leaders

 James Everett is a graduate of Davidson College, where he held the Patricia Cornwell Scholarship in Creative Writing for Poetry.
-Everett was the inaugural John and Renée Grisham Fellow in Poetry at the University of Mississippi where he received an MFA in Poetry and a PhD in English.
+Everett was the inaugural John and Renée Grisham Fellow in Poetry at the University of Mississippi, where he received an MFA in Poetry and a PhD in English.
 Everett was featured in the Winter 2004 edition of storySouth’s “Poets Under 30: a special poetry feature on the best young southern poets.”
 He received a Dorothy Sargent Rosenberg poetry prize in 2011.
-He has served as a presenter for the Mississippi Writer’s Workshop, and he is a former poetry editor for the Yalobusha Review.
+He has served as a presenter for the Mississippi Writer’s Workshop, and is a former poetry editor for the Yalobusha Review.
 He teaches writing and literature at Brevard College, where he is a member of the faculty for the Looking Glass Rock Young Writers’ Conference.
 He lives with his wife and three daughters near Asheville, North Carolina.

 Sponsored by Brevard College